 Rocky Mountain Prep considers many factors in setting individual salaries.
 These may include, but are not limited to:

-Each year in April, teachers who have been offered a position with the school for the next year will meet with the Chief Executive Officer (CEO) to discuss compensation.
+Each year in June, teachers who have been offered a position with the school for the next year will meet with the Principal to discuss compensation.
 For the current school year, teachers’ salaries range from $38,000 – $65,000 before benefits and any additional compensation.
+Each year in June, network staff who have been offered a position with the organization for the next school year will meet with their direct supervisor to discuss compensation.

 For a full list of waivers, please review our current charter contracts: